Animal Care Services

-- Never use human eye products on your animal unless prescribed by a veterinarian .
-The PH is different and can burn & cause permanent damage to the cornea & loss of vision.
+- Never use human eye products on your animal unless prescribed by a veterinarian.
+The PH is different and can burn or damage to the cornea and lead to vision loss.

-- Never stop the monthly heartworm preventive.
-Your pet will have to be tested before you can restart the medication.
+- Never stop monthly heartworm preventive, as this leaves your pet unprotected and he will have to be tested before restarting the medication.

-- Never give any over the counter human medications to any pet unless you have checked with our office or the emergency clinic.
+- Never give over the counter human medications to a pet unless directed by a veterinarian.
+For questions, call our office.
 We will be happy to tell you if an OTC product is safe for your animal.

 - Never use scissors to trim your pet’s fur.
-One quick move by the animal can cause the blades to slip and cut the animal.
+A sudden move can cause injury to you or your pet.

-- Never allow cats or dogs to play with string, tinsel, rubber bands, etc. These types of objects can cause dangerous intestinal blockages which may require emergency surgery.
+- Never allow cats or dogs to play with string, tinsel, rubber bands, etc. Ingesting these objects can cause intestinal blockages that may require emergency surgery.

-- Never allow your pet to eat chocolate, grapes or onions.
-These foods may be toxic.
+- Never allow your pet to eat chocolate, grapes or onions, as these foods are toxic to most animals.

-- Never give your animal raw meat, raw eggs or spoiled food.
-They can get the same bacterial infections (such as Salmonella) that we can.
+- Never give your animal raw meat, raw eggs or spoiled food, as they are susceptible to same bacterial infections we are.
 Don’t feed it to your pet if you wouldn’t eat it yourself.

-- Always ask questions if you do not understand a diagnosis, procedure, product use or medication or other recommendation.
+- Always ask if you do not understand a diagnosis, a procedure, or how to use a product or medication.

-- Always know the names of any plants that your pet may have access to and whether or not they may be toxic.
+- Keep a list of plants that your pet may have access to and whether they are toxic.

-- Always feed a good quality, name-brand pet food (such as Iams, Science Diet, Eukanuba etc.).
-Generics, store brands &foods with moist or chewy bits can be factors in causing weight gain, food allergy problems, poor body condition, poor skin & hair coat, and digestive problems such as vomiting & diarrhea.
+- Always feed a good quality, name-brand pet food and read the ingredient labels of foods you are not familiar with.
+Fillers in off brands can lead to weight gain, food allergy problems, poor body condition, poor skin and hair coat, and digestive problems.

 - For everyone’s safety, always have your dog on a leash and your cat in a carrier when entering our office.
 Your pet may be well behaved and sociable but other pets in the waiting area may be aggressive or frightened by other animals.

 - Always maintain your pet at a healthy weight.
-Obesity can shorten your pets life and create or worsen many health problems such as arthritis, diabetes, liver disease, heart disease, shorter lifespan & grooming and mobility problems.
+Obesity can shorten your pet’s life, affect his mobility and cause or aggravate such health problems as arthritis, diabetes, liver disease, and heart disease.

-- Always bring your pet in for an annual examination and the appropriate vaccinations.
+- Bring your pet to our office annually for health checks and vaccinations.
 Prevention is still the best medicine.